plokhotnyuk/jsoniter-scala/README.md

 A workaround could be using of a custom codec, but it cannot be injected precisely for some specified class field yet.

-7. Dotty with Scala.js can derive invalid codecs on `make` call for simple Scala enum definitions like:
+7. Scala 3 with Scala.js can derive invalid codecs on `make` call for simple Scala enum definitions like:
 ```scala
 object LocationType extends Enumeration {
   type LocationType = Value